mylette/vim-gym/README.rst

 get the attention they deserve considering that they upgrade Vim from an airplane to a spaceship.
-With this configuration, you want to start building a habit of opening files in Vim from the top-most directory of projects.
-This allows using ``:find`` to easily jump into files scattered throughout the project with autocomplete (``TAB``).
+With this configuration, you want to start building a habit of opening files in Vim from the top-most directory of a project.
+This allows using ``:find`` with autocomplete (``TAB``) to easily jump into files scattered throughout the project.
 In case there is a filename in the text simply move the cursor over the name of the file and press ``gf`` to go to that file.
 Not to mention that both ``:find`` and ``gf`` are able to open files directly into multiple windows.
 If that is not enough try setting ``suffixesadd`` and ``includeexpr`` to open files without typing their file extensions, as well as by requesting Vim to manipulate file names before opening them.
 These two amazing features allow you to use any kind of markup language you want for writing notes.
-Would you like to create files from Vim?
+Would you like to create files while in Vim?
 Choose which one works better for you ``:new`` or ``:e``.

 It's easy to lose track of opened files but rest assured that the Vim